andresd24/ember-mirage-example/README.md

 Make use of the many generators for code, try `ember help generate` for more details
 * Note:  to install Acceptance tests please use:   #ember g acceptance-test posts
 * Content of files can be find in Erick posts

+Check out the acceptance tests to see how mocked data can be validated using asserts against UI components.

 ### Running Tests